samuelwilliams413/samuelwilliams413.github.io/chukchuk/void.md

 - Attack Damage : 1d4 (all one handed firearms) (2 attacks)
 - Armour: Light - 6
 - Preferred attribute: WIT
+- Gain a bonus 100 XP when: First step foot on a new planet, ship, or spacehulk

 ### Special Features